GGalizzi/node-webkit-bdd-rspec/README.md

 + Download [Selenium Server Standalone](http://docs.seleniumhq.org/download/) jar and [Node-Webkit's chromedriver2](https://github.com/rogerwang/node-webkit/wiki/Chromedriver).

 + This example applications has the following set-up:
-  + An [app protocol](https://github.com/rogerwang/node-webkit/wiki/App-protocol) set-up, which seems to be needed for rspec visit the app properly, won't work with file protocol.
+  + An [app protocol](https://github.com/rogerwang/node-webkit/wiki/App-protocol) set-up, which seems to be needed for rspec to visit the app properly, won't work with file protocol.
   + The path to the main file inside `test_helper.rb`, selenium seems to break with Node-Webkit when not running a `before(:each) { visit app_main_file }` for all specs.